input-output-hk/mantis/README.md

 # mantis - Scala client for Ethereum Classic, The Daedalus Release

-The Daedalus release consists of two parts, the integration with the Daedalus Wallet and the release of the command line version following on from the Beta release in August.
-This branch refers to release candidate 1 of the of the command line version.
+The Daedalus release consists of two parts, the integration with the Daedalus Wallet and the release of the command line version
+This branch refers to 1.0 version of the of the command line version.

 The differences are very minor and relate only to how the RPC apis are enabled.
 In the command line version they are enabled over HTTP and in the Daedalus integration version they are forced to use HTTPS and client SSL certificate.
 The Daedalus version comes with a bundled JVM